Capitalism goes in stages : Mercantile in the 18th century, industrial in the 19th and global capitalism throughout the 20th.

 To sum up, corporations exist because they are more efficient at converting capital to produce greater value than individuals.
 When properly conceived, incorporated entities naturally increase the efficiency of value/energy conversion within society as a whole.

 The social responsibility of a corporation is therefore simply to be a corporation.
 For embedded in its design as a legal and economic entity that sustains itself through capitalisation, is the increase of net value/energy available to individuals and society.
 In this way corporations are not unlike plants.
-Whereas plants convert forms of energy to exist thereby producing oxygen, corporations convert forms of energy to exist thereby producing value.
-Humanity has a vital symbiotic relationship with these animate prime movers.
+Whereas plants convert forms of energy to exist thereby producing oxygen, corporations convert forms of energy to exist thereby producing the building blocks of society - the capitals.
+Humanity has a vital symbiotic relationship with both these animate prime movers.

 In a 1970 New York Times article, Milton Friedman famously argued that a businesses’ social responsibility was to generate profit for shareholders.
 The late economist was a decapitalist.
-Who, along with Jensen and Meckling in 1976, broke capitalism by corrupting the central organising principle of the modern corporation.
+Who, along with Jensen and Meckling in 1976, broke capitalism by turning corporate boards against their corporations.

 In fact, many who claim to be the champions of capitalism are better understood as decapitalists.
 Consider the following statement from Warren Buffett defending a Brazilian private equity firm known for “zero-based budgeting,” or in plain speak, cutting jobs, closing factories and slashing costs: